Which place is cheaper, Charlotte or Chapel Hill?

 Should I visit Chapel Hill or Charlotte?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Chapel Hill is a college town in North Carolina that, together with Raleigh and Durham, makes up the Research Triangle area.
 The town is 28 miles northwest of Raleigh and 12 miles southwest of Durham.
 Chapel Hill dates back to 1819 when it was founded to support the University of North Carolina at Chapel Hill.
 With a population of just over 52,000, Chapel Hill has the vibe of a small college town with the amenities of a larger community.
 It's proximity to both Raleigh and Durham give it an economic boost that provides economic diversity and security.

 With a population of almost 800,000, Charlotte is the largest city in the state of North Carolina.
 The city has grown rapidly in recent years and the thriving economy has led to major revitalization efforts in the city's central district.
 The city is a center for finance, industry, technology, and entertainment within the state.
 It is the location of the corporate headquarters of Bank of America as well as the east coast operations of Wells Fargo, making it the second largest banking center in the United States.
 Although Charlotte has never been considered a significant tourist destination, recent efforts to enhance the urban core and develop entertainment venues have begun to appeal to outside visitors.

 These are the overall average travel costs for the two destinations.